merveirem/recommendation/README.md

 I took Data Science course within UP School for 4 months.
 It is my capstone project.
 Project sponsor is Trendyol and they help to provide real data.
 I used K-Means clustering methods as a baseline model.
-Actually, I continue to develop on the project.

-I am waiting your comments :)